 - 6. Pass the dosage calculations test with a score of 90% or higher (good for two years). - 7.
 Submit completed application packet by posted deadline. - 8.
-Submit official college transcript(s) showing completion of prerequisite courses at the end of spring semester.
+Submit official college transcript(s) showing completion of prerequisite courses.

 Applicants will be ranked and selected based on the following criteria